 If you know enough people who are interested and committed at your work, why not have a professional trainer come and do a few sessions with you in outdoor spaces near you?
 They can show you some great exercises and routines you could do, particularly if there is an outdoor gym available to the public in your area.

 Alternatively if your group feels confident with exercising on your own, set up a routine that everyone follows to ensure everyone gets motivated together.
-Group exercise encourages participation through peer pressure and it’s also more fun for participants.3
+Group exercise encourages participation and it’s also more fun for participants.

 2. Do a daily lunchtime walk